1 Quick start

 1.2 Model uncertainty

 A limitation of L0 criteria is that they ignore the uncertainty in the selected model, i.e. we’re not completely sure that it’s the correct one.
-We use Bayesian model selection (BMS) to assess that uncertainty, in a Bayesian sense.
+Bayesian model selection (BMS) is a strategy to portray model choice uncertainty, and we discuss it in some detail in Chapter 2.
 BMS requires setting a prior distribution on the models and on the parameters for each model.
-For now, we run modelSelection with default priors (Beta-Binomial prior on the models, product MOM prior with default prior precision on the coefficients).
+For now, we illustrate the use of BMS by setting default priors (Beta-Binomial prior on the models, product MOM prior with default prior precision on the coefficients).

 Code